mrkutly/blog/src/posts/sapper-authenticated-sessions/index.md

 ...
 ```

-Now, our client and server session data will be in sync and we are ready to use those tokens
+Our client and server session data will now be in sync and we are ready to use those tokens
-to fetch the doggie details!
+to fetch the doggie details.

 ---